fairDataSociety/fdp-play/README.md

 $ fdp-play start --fairos

 # This will clean the containers before start (fresh) and tries to pull the latest images from the Docker repository (pull)
+# NOTE: best to use this if something went wrong.
 $ fdp-play start --pull --fresh

 # The spins up the cluster using specific blockchain image.